NPN vs. PNP

 This type of current “amplification” finds use in many sensors.
 In a Hall-effect position sensor or an ultrasonic distance sensor, for example, sensitive circuits detect a magnetic field or a distance.
 The measurement circuits do not directly send a high-current signal (a few 10s of milliamperes) to a controller.
 Instead, manufacturers include an NPN or a PNP transistor to handle higher currents at a sensor’s output.
 You must ensure that sensors with PNP outputs connect to PNP-compatible controller inputs and NPN outputs connect to NPN-compatible inputs.

-As a memory tool think about the PNP transistor as a direct switch connected to the Positive voltage supply and the NPN transistor as a direct switch connected to the Negative (ground) voltage.
+As a memory tool, think about the PNP transistor as a direct switch connected to the Positive voltage supply and the NPN transistor as a direct switch connected to the Negative (ground) voltage.

 The two circuits in Figure 12 illustrate the connections for an NPN and a PNP sensor’s connections to a compatible controller and its internal “detector.”
 The Hall-effect sensor could report an on-or-off condition and the ultrasonic sensor could produce a current proportional to distance.
 The “detector” would take action based on the current it receives.
-Some people prefer the NPN format because it always provides a connection to ground, or zero volts, whereas a PNP sensors could have a wide range of voltages on their outputs, depending on the sensor’s manufacturer and its design.
+Some people prefer the NPN format because it always provides a connection to ground, or zero volts, whereas a PNP sensor could have a wide range of voltages on their outputs, depending on the sensor’s manufacturer and its design.

 Figure 12.
 These diagrams show how current flows in an NPN and a PNP sensor connected to a compatible controller.
 Compare these circuits with the LED-control circuits in Figures 10 and 11.